railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

 If a product has to be ‘in stock’ but is not available in your stores, OpenERP will make the exception as ‘temporary’ or ‘to be corrected’.
 The exception is temporary if the system can procure it automatically, for example, when a procurement rule has been defined for minimum stock.

 When an exception is raised, you can check the configuration of your product in order to correct the misconfiguration.
-Then you can choose to relaunch the scheduler or you can retry to execute the action by selecting the line, and clicking the :guilabel:`Retry` button, then click :guilabel:`Run procurement`.
+Then you can choose to relaunch the scheduler or you can retry to execute the action by selecting the line, and clicking the :guilabel:`Retry` button, then click :guilabel:`Run Scheduler`.

 .. figure:: images/procurement_fix.png
     :scale: 75